bor0/gidti/manuscript/chapter5.md

      S (plus (size_tree (map_tree f tr1)) (size_tree (map_tree f tr2)))
 ```

-For the base case we can just use `Refl`.
+For the base case, we can just use `Refl`.
 However, for the inductive hypothesis, we need to do something different.
 We can try applying the proof recursively to `tr1` and `tr2` respectively:

 ```
 proof_1 : (tr : Tree) -> (f : Nat -> Nat) ->